The Wraith: Home media

+Reception

+The Wraith holds a 33% rating on Rotten Tomatoes based on fifteen reviews.
+Review aggregator Metacritic gives the film 39 out of 100 indicating mostly negative reviews.

 Critical response

 The Wraith received mixed reviews from critics.
 Film historian and critic Leonard Maltin dismissed the film as "... for those who favor fast cars and lots of noise."
 In the Time Out review, editor John Pym saw The Wraith having "comic-strip killer car thieves" with "...the best joke having one of the thugs knowing the word 'wraith.'"

-The Wraith holds a 33% rating on Rotten Tomatoes based on fifteen reviews.
+Janet Maslin of The New York Times wrote in her review: "The greatest suspense in The Wraith, which opened yesterday at the National and other theaters, is generated by the problem of how the writer-director, Mike Marvin, will work a word like wraith into the dialogue.
+It wouldn't be common parlance under the best of circumstances, let alone in a teen-age action film filled with car races."